Tinkerforge/rs485-extension/README.rst

 them directly in hardware/ or clone them in a separate folder and symlink them into hardware/
 (ln -s kicad_path/kicad-libraries project_path/hardware).
-After that you can open the .pro file in hardware/ with kicad and from there view and modify the schematics and the PCB layout.
+After that you can open the .pro file in hardware/ with KiCad and from there view and modify the schematics and the PCB layout.